Data Structures Submission Requirements

 Annotations

 To use automation for this course, we require incorporating annotations to describe the code being written.
 For this we have five annotation interfaces.
-SpaceComplexity, TimeComplexity, TimeComplexityAverage, TimeComplexityAmmortized, and TimeComplexityAverage.
-Each of your data structures should have a SpaceComplexity annotation at the top, and at least one of the Time Complexity annotations for each method.
-Valid values for the complexity are: "O(1)", "O(n)", "O(n^2)", "O(n^3)", "O(lg n)", "O(n lg n)", "O(n^2 lg n)", "O(2^n)", and "O(?)", though some may be added later.
+TimeComplexity, TimeComplexityAverage, TimeComplexityAmmortized, and TimeComplexityExpected.
+Each of your method should have at least one of the Time Complexity annotations for each method.
+Valid example values for the complexity are: "O(1)", "O(n)", "O(n^2)", "O(n^3)", "O(lg n)", "O(n lg n)", "O(n^2 lg n)", "O(2^n)", "O(n+m)", and "O(?)", though some may be added later.
 The "O(?)" should only be used when complexity isn't relevant.

 To use the annotations, simply add the correct annotation above the method or class name: